 Advance Sale tickets & Charter Bus Rates available.
 Call the National Apple Harvest office for more information at 717-677-9413.

-The festival is held outdoors, rain or shine, sorry--no refunds available.
-At times, traffic can get a bit congested, we thank you for your patience as you travel to enjoy our festival and the beauty of apple country.
+As the festival is held outdoors (rain or shine), there are no refunds available.
+At times, traffic can get a bit congested.
+We thank you for your patience as you travel to enjoy our festival and the beauty of apple country.

 Sorry, no pets allowed on festival grounds with the exception of properly identified service animals.
 No smoking permitted except in designated areas.
-Flying of drones, UAVS and UAV's are strictly prohibited over festival grounds.
+Flying of drones, UAV's are strictly prohibited over festival grounds.
 Roadways & walkways consist of grass, stone/gravel or pavement.

 The festival is held outdoors annually the first two full weekends in October.